bullhorn/rest-api-docs/source/includes/entityref/paybill/_invoicestatementlineitemdiscountrate.md

 # Pay and Bill - InvoiceStatementLineItemDiscountRate

-Represents the rounded subtotals for unique discount rates tied to an invoice statement line item
+Represents the rounded subtotals for unique discount rates tied to an invoice statement line item.

 CRUD Access - READ